Review: The Mediasonic HOMEWORX Digital Converter Box HW130STB

 The Weak Link: The Remote Control

 The one annoying thing I noticed was that you have to point the remote control right at the unit.
-If you’re off by a bit, it won’t register.
-It’s not the end of the world, but it would take some getting used to.
+If your aim is off by a bit, it won’t register.
+It’s not the end of the world, but it can be annoying.

 The remote control for the Mediasonic HOMEWORX HW130STB